NEW TO 2020 – graphic novels may now be submitted for the Prize.

 3. ELIGIBILITY CRITERIA

-- To be eligible, a book must be a first-edition novel, or short story collection, written by a Canadian citizen or permanent resident of Canada.
+- To be eligible, a book must be a first-edition novel, graphic novel or short story collection, written by a Canadian citizen or permanent resident of Canada.

 - Collections of previously published work are not eligible.
 Any story collections containing work previously published in book form will not be eligible unless the number of new stories outweighs the number of previously published ones.